johnsfarrell/rgbit/README.md

 The `run` script should let you know if you missed one of the steps above, and will promp you to install the necessary dependencies if you haven't already.

+You can also use `ml/code/visualize.py` to colorize images without the client and server.
+Please make sure you have `ml/models/model.h5` downloaded.
+Specify an image (path) to color at the bottom of `ml/code/visualize.py`.

 ## Usage

 Navigate to `http://localhost:3000` to use the application.